22 Jump Street film review

 Having enjoyed 21 Jump Street (2012) I was more than happy to sit and watch the sequel which came out earlier this year.
 I expected it to be a bit of fun with likable characters and some pretty funny jokes – EXACTLY like the first one.
 Which it was.

 I watched the trailer and laughed a bit.
-I enjoy silly parts the most (both guys walking through a doorway impressively and at then banging shoulders and getting stuck – that kind of thing makes me giggle because I am VERY immature).
+I enjoy silly things the most (both guys walking through a doorway impressively and then banging shoulders and getting stuck – that kind of thing makes me giggle because I am VERY immature).
 But seeing the squid wrapped round Jonah Hill’s head as he ‘fought’ it off made me cringe slightly and I began to prepare myself for a longer, cornier and more over-the-top film than it’s predecessor.

 The bromance between Schmidt (Hill) and Jenko (Tatum) was further developed in this film, with super results reminiscent a little of Hot Fuzz (or indeed, any real life OTT action movie).
 The friendship between the two is one of the best and most key plots to the film and having re-watched 21 Jump Street recently, I realised it wasn’t quite as touched upon in the first film.
 The chemistry between Jonah Hill and Channing Tatum is brilliant, with both actors showing an aptitude for comedy and comic timing.
 I don’t have a favourite between the two – they both equally contribute and it’s the partnership between them that works.
 They are both so likable, which is V important.